Nordstrom/kubelogin/README.md

 ## Pre-Deploy Action & Configuration

 1. Download binary file from the server and move it into your bin directory.
 Speak with your friendly neighborhood Kubernetes team to get the link :)

 ## Post-Deploy Action & Configuration

-1. For first time use or a username change, you'll need to run the following: `kubectl config set-context CLUSTER_ID --user=USER` where USER is what you defined `kubectl-user` as when running `kubelogin config`.
+1. For first time use or a username change, you'll need to run the following:
+`kubectl config set-context CLUSTER_ID --user=USER` where USER is what you defined `kubectl-user` as when running `kubelogin config`.
 If you did not set `kubectl-user` when running config, it will default to `kubelogin_user`.

 ### Note

 If you experience timeout issues with the CLI, check your proxy settings.

 # Server

 ## Usage

-This Server is to be deployed on kubernetes and will act as a way of retrieving a JWT from an OIDC provider and sending it back to the client running the kubelogin CLI code.
+The kubelogin server acts as a way of retrieving a JWT from an OIDC provider and sending it back to the kubelogin CLI client running locally.

-- Prometheus metrics are handled through the /metrics endpoint
+- Prometheus metrics are handled through the `/metrics` endpoint

-- A health check is provided through the /health endpoint
+- A health check is provided through the `/health` endpoint

-- The initial login to the server that redirects to the specified OIDC provider is handled through the /login endpoint
+- The initial login to the server that redirects to the specified OIDC provider is handled through the `/login` endpoint

-- The server listens for a response from the OIDC provider on the /callback endpoint
+- The server listens for a response from the OIDC provider on the `/callback` endpoint

-- The server listens for the custom token for JWT exchange request on the /exchange endpoint
+- The server listens for the custom token for JWT exchange request on the `/exchange` endpoint

 - The server has a static site handled at root giving a brief description of the app as well as providing download links to the CLI

-- Download links are provided through the /download/ path and use the Docker image environment to search for the files
+- Download links are provided through the `/download/` path and use the Docker image environment to search for the files

-- Files are saved as .zip for windows and .tar.gz for mac/linux
+- Files are saved as `.tar.gz` for macOS & Linux and `.zip` for Windows

 ## Pre-Deploy Action & Configuration